Sign In Forgot Password

 Shabbat PartnersDeveloping Jewish Identity

-Jewish values, culture, and learning are deeply integrated into the curriculum of our school.
-While we are a conservative synagogue, we welcome families from all Jewish backgrounds, and ensure that all feel welcome, including interfaith families.
-We hope the rich mosaic that is modern Jewish life on the Upper West Side will inform and enliven the daily life of our school.
+Jewish values, culture, and learning are deeply integrated into our school's curriculum.
+We are a conservative synagogue that welcomes families from all Jewish backgrounds, and ensure that all feel welcome, including interfaith families.
+The rich mosaic of modern Jewish life on the Upper West Side informs and enlivens the daily life of our school.

-Parents from each class who have come to school for their children’s class Shabbat observance that day are invited to join in Rock Shabbat, the in-school celebration with Rabbi Gelber and Cantor Bruce (Orange, Purple, Blue and Red Rooms) that takes place every Friday in the Sanctuary.
+Parents who come for their children's class Shabbat observance are invited to join in Rock Shabbat, the weekly in-school celebration on Fridays in the Sanctuary for the Nursery School.

 In our ongoing efforts to involve families and provide opportunities for connection, Rabbi Lisa Gelber periodically hosts a Bagel Breakfast for Nursery School parents after drop-off.
 Sometimes, the gatherings focus on a specific theme like preparing for the holidays or how to talk to children about God, and others simply provide a relaxed opportunity for families to connect with the clergy and with one another.